When Motorhead Returned After a Four-Year Break With the Assaulting ‘1916’

 For years, Motorhead’s career roared along like a raging juggernaut, as fast as the songs they were famous for writing.
 But when the venerable speed-metal godfathers unleashed their ninth studio album, 1916, on Jan.
-21, 1991, an unprecedented four long years had passed since their previous offering, Rock ‘n’ Roll.
+21, 1991, four long years had passed since their previous offering, Rock ‘n’ Roll.

 For a band known for hammering out new material on a yearly basis, this was unheard of.
 Part of the delay was the result of recording contract with an independent-label owned by a manager in whom they’d lost all trust.
 As Lemmy explained in his autobiography White Line Fever, "By then we knew that whatever we did for a new album, it wasn't going to be on GWR.
 We'd been very wary of [owner/manager] Doug Smith for the past year or so, and it became clear that Doug and his wife, Eve, were not people who had the band's best interests at heart."

 There were also personal distractions — none larger than band leader Lemmy Kilmister’s decision to abandon London for Los Angeles, where he would quickly make himself at home, become a fixture on the Sunset Strip and live out his days.
-“The real big news of 1990, as far as I was concerned,” he wrote, “was that I moved to America.
-West Hollywood, down the street from the Rainbow [which] is the oldest bar in Hollywood and my home away from home — actually it’s only two blocks from my home.”
+"The real big news of 1990, as far as I was concerned," he wrote, "was that I moved to America.
+West Hollywood, down the street from the Rainbow [which] is the oldest bar in Hollywood and my home away from home.
+Actually, it's only two blocks from my home."

 By the middle of 1990, Motorhead’s fortunes were turning, thanks to the support of new manager Phil Carson (an industry legend who had worked with Led Zeppelin, AC/DC and many others) and the group’s first major-label contract with Epic.
 The time was ripe for Lemmy, guitarists Wurzel and Phil Campbell, and drummer "Philthy Animal" Taylor to start compiling the songs that would make up 1916.

 But the band had barely nailed a handful of tunes before encountering another problem with producer Ed Stasium, the Ramones associate who recently enjoyed platinum success with Living Colour’s debut, Vivid.
-As Lemmy later wrote, “One day we were listening to a mix of ‘Going to Brazil,’ and I said, ‘Turn up them four tracks there.’
-[Stasium] did, and there were all these claves and f—ing tambourines.
+As Lemmy later wrote, “One day we were listening to a mix of 'Going to Brazil,' and I said, ‘Turn up them four tracks there.’
+[Stasium] did, and there were all these claves and fucking tambourines.
 He must have gone in after our session and added all that junk.
 So, we fired him.”

 Stasium’s replacement, Peter Solley, knew better than to mess with Lemmy or Motorhead’s sound, and would see the project through, recalling in the book Motorhead in the Studio, “We recorded at Sunset Sound [and] the band tracked live off the floor together.”
-But he also pointed out that “With Motorhead, everything’s flat out, and its hard getting a guitar or bass sound because you can’t go in the studio and listen.
+But he also pointed out that “With Motorhead, everything’s flat out, and it's hard getting a guitar or bass sound because you can’t go in the studio and listen.
 You would go deaf.”

 In the same book, Solley also shed light on Motorhead’s song-development process.
 “Back then, they had two guitar players with Wurzel and Phil Campbell," he wrote.
 "But Lemmy was definitely the musical director, so to speak.
 Wurzel was probably more passive than Phil, [who’s a] very good guitar player and quite creative.
 So, it was really Phil and Lemmy who were the driving forces.”